jlimadev/aws-certification-cloud-practitioner-notes/notes/deployment/README.md

 - Beanstalk: (AWS only)
   - Platform as a Service (PaaS), limited to certain programming languages or Docker
   - Deploy code consistently with a known architecture: ex, ALB + EC2 + RDS
+- Cloud Development Kit (CDK): Define your cloud infrastructure using a programming language
 - CodeDeploy (hybrid): deploy & upgrade any application onto servers
 - Systems Manager (hybrid): patch, configure and run commands at scale
 - OpsWorks (hybrid): managed Chef and Puppet in AWS